 On April 22, 2011, the Circuit Court of Clay County, Missouri issued an opinion and order decertifying the class in this putative class action.
 A notice of appeal was filed by the plaintiff on May 2, 2011 regarding the court's decertification of the class and the court's refusal to award prejudgment interest on the Gary and Janice Ogg judgment.
-On August 7, 2012, the Missouri Court of Appeals, Western District affirmed the court's decertification of the class and reversed the court's refusal to award prejudgement interest on the Ogg judgment.
-If the plaintiffs seek to have this case heard before the Missouri Supreme Court, we will vigorously defend any such appeal as well as any claims made by the other members of the purported class.
+On August 7, 2012, the Missouri Court of Appeals, Western District affirmed the court's decertification of the class and reversed the court's refusal to award prejudgment interest on the Ogg judgment.
+On October 17, 2012, the plaintiff filed a motion with the Supreme Court of Missouri to transfer the case to the Supreme Court of Missouri.
+The Missouri Supreme Court has the option to deny the motion or invite a response from our company.
+Although we cannot respond to that motion unless so invited, the Missouri Supreme Court cannot transfer the case without giving us the opportunity to respond to the motion to transfer.
+No action has been taken by the Missouri Supreme Court as of November 8, 2012.
+If the Missouri Supreme Court invites a response from our company, we will vigorously defend the appeal by the plaintiff as well as any claims made by the other members of the purported class.